Donald Trump wins over CPAC doubters

 Rick Zimmerman, who supported Wisconsin Gov. Scott Walker and then Mr. Cruz in 2016 before voting for Mr. Trump in the general election, said the biggest barriers to getting more of the Trump agenda passed have been wayward Republicans such as Sen. John McCain of Arizona.

-“If he had a better Congress he’d do more,” said Mr. Zimmerman, 71.
+“If he had a better Congress, he’d do more,” said Mr. Zimmerman, 71.

 Mr. Zimmerman said he also is happy that he failed to envision Mr. Trump governing in such a conservative fashion.